Why Scientists Say Romance and Fidelity Remains Strong with Oxytocin

 - Say “I love you”.
 The reason why oxytocin is called “the love molecule” may be because when you say “I love you”, you both get oxytocin released.
 My husband and I like to say “I love you” many times within a day.
 We’ve been married some 30 years and haven’t gotten tired of it yet.

 About the author

-Mona Sabalones Gonzalez has completed a certificate course on The Science of Happiness from UC Berkeley, USA.
-She is a public speaker, has spent one year writing lesson plans for life coaches, and is a veteran writer who has written many articles about the Science of Happiness that have been published in Enrich Magazine.
+Mona Sabalones Gonzalez has completed certificate course on The Science of Happiness from Yale, UC Berkeley, USA, and The Indian School of Business.
+She is a public speaker who has, for one year written lesson plans for life coaches.
+She is a veteran writer who has written many articles about personal development and the Science of Happiness, that have been published in Enrich Magazine.